dmaerzendorfer/UnitySandbox/README.md

 - A ColorPaletteShifter (a singleton that allows easy setup for colorpalettes and observers that update their color if the currentPalette changes) also works in the editor! also added a little demo scene with some fancy pixel filter and other effects (ape out was the inspiration for this little experiment :) )

+- A simple AudioManager in Unity: based on https://www.youtube.com/watch?v=6OT43pvUyfY ment for the usage in GameJams where its not worth it to integrate fmod or wwise.

 ### Things I want to add in the future:

+- A system that allows you to shatter any mesh! (https://www.youtube.com/watch?v=VwGiwDLQ40A) (good package would be openFracture) (this also looks cool https://www.youtube.com/watch?v=BPwpos7XWms) (https://www.youtube.com/watch?v=1UsuZsaUUng)

+- A system for dynamically cut meshes (most likely just little trial, there are better options for this such as the EzySlice Package)

 - A really fancy polished knockback on other players: eg camera shake, nice duration, force, still controll, ample amount of juice, sfx, vfx, particles etc...